xt1/Help/Developer's Guide/Authentication in Seven/Tickets/Issuing Tickets.md

-Date: 2016-05-10
-SortOrder: 51
+<properties date="2016-05-10"
+SortOrder="51"
+/>

 At any time that you are authenticated with NetServer, you can get a ticket:                 **SoContext.CurrentPrincipal.GetSafeCredentials()**

 This is also the return value of the Authenticate WebService methods, and the &lt;usec&gt; template variable